KnowsCount/KcCSS/README.md

 ### Simple, as that.

-Whilst being a responsive Framework, it is also easy to use.
+Whilst everything orchestrated to be simple, it is also elegantly designed.

-### Fast, as lightning.

-The only 26KB-Sized CSS file is just gonna be fast online.

 ---

 ## What is KcCSS?

-When the front-end developers are trying to develope a website, spending a whole bunch of time on developing a CSS stylesheet that solves the **compatibility of browsers**, **gorgeousness**, and the **size of file**.
-And this here is an open-source solution: a CSS framework.
-However, KcCSS is a
+An beautiful theme designed for markdown editor [Typora](https://typora.io).

+- Easy, Concise CSS code.
-- Minimal, Concise CSS framework, born for front-end development where text is what is impoartant.
+- Born for text typesetting
-- Lightweight code to 'make loading fast again'.
-- Compatible with main browsers and in-App browsers.
+- Minimal, just like Typora
+- Seamless, Distractions free
 - ...

-**Note: The project is still at the beginning, and thus does not have all features able to reach.**
+**Note: The project is still at the beginning, and thereby does not have all features.**

 ****

 ## Features

-One can always take a look [here](http://ebooks.knowscount.cc) as a demo of her.
+One can always take a look [here](http://ebooks.knowscount.cc) as a (online!) demo of her.

 ## Usage